 By a simple majority, either chamber can vote to hold a person “in contempt” on either a criminal or civil charge if that person refuses to testify, won't provide information requested by the House or the Senate, or obstructs an inquiry by a congressional committee.
-The criminal law dates to the 1930s and carries penalties up to a $1,000 fine and a year in jail, although generally the fines are $1,000 or less.
+The criminal law dates to the 1930s and carries penalties of up to a $100,000 fine and a year in jail, although generally the fines are $1,000 or less.

 But prosecution of criminal contempt of Congress is rare, for understandable reasons.
 In the Barr case, for example, if the full House approves the contempt recommendation of its Judiciary Committee, the citation would be forwarded to the U.S. Attorney's Office for the District of Columbia, which can seek an indictment from a grand jury.
 But federal prosecutors, including all 93 U.S. attorneys, work for the attorney general and are under no legal obligation to pursue a contempt charge against him.

 As a 2019 Congressional Research Service report on enforcing congressional subpoenas explains, prosecutors have discretion, even when a statute uses mandatory language.
 Recent history is sprinkled with such decisions involving both Republican and Democratic administrations.